Surajchandraa/npm-packages/README.md

 # npm-packages
-In this repo you will get usefull npm packages created by me.
+This is list and code of npm packages published by me.